Revolution Software: 1996–1997: Broken Sword: The Shadow of the Templars and Broken Sword II: The Smoking Mirror

 Despite the success of Beneath a Steel Sky, it was the company's next game that they would become best known for, and which would have both the biggest critical and commercial success.
 Broken Sword: The Shadow of the Templars was released for PC and PlayStation in 1996 and was later ported to the Game Boy Advance in 2002.
 The game revolves around the story of George Stobbart, an American tourist whose holiday in Paris is rudely interrupted by a bombing.
 Investigating, he runs into photo-journalist Nicole Collard, and the two embark on a globe-trotting adventure.
 The hand drawn graphics, story and characters, and gameplay helped cement the company's reputation for story driven games.
 The game was quickly followed by a well-received sequel, Broken Sword II: The Smoking Mirror.
-According to Charles Cecil, each of the first two Broken Sword games sold around a 1,000,000 copies in the mid-1990s.
+According to Charles Cecil, each of the first two Broken Sword games sold around 1,000,000 copies in the mid-1990s.